 When you’re hurt in a car crash, the steps you take—or the ones you fail to take—in the time following the event can have a major impact on your ability to successfully receive full compensation for your damages.

-At Bertoldo, Baker, Carter & Smith, our Las Vegas legal team wants to ensure that you understand what pitfalls to avoid, should you ever be injured in an accident.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas legal team wants to ensure that you understand what pitfalls to avoid, should you ever be injured in an accident.
 Remember, car accidents are unpredictable, so it’s in your best interest to arm yourself with this information should the unexpected happen.
 Here are five common mistakes to avoid after a car accident.

 Not Contacting Emergency Services